Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Danube River

-Day 4: Excursion to Lake Balaton
+Day 4: Lake Balaton

 Take a day trip to Lake Balaton, the largest lake in Central Europe.
-Known as the “Hungarian Sea,” it’s a popular destination for swimming, sailing, and sunbathing.
-The lake’s serene beauty makes for a perfect day out.
+Known as 'the Hungarian Sea', it’s a popular destination for swimming, sailing and sunbathing.
+The lake’s peacefulness is the perfect day out.

 Lake Balaton